adambushman/delivery-standardization-group/README.md

 Below we've included a list of the primary pieces of content included in the presentation and where to find its source code:

 * **Average Transaction Amount**
-    * We found this to be a superior measure to annual volume
+    * We found this to be a superior measure to annual volume.
-    * While referenced in many places, you'll find the content mostly discussed in slides #6 and #28
+    * While referenced in many places, you'll find the content mostly discussed in slides #6 and #28.
-    * You'll find source code for this in `/presentation/presentation-code.Rmd`, lines 377-433
+    * You'll find source code for this in `/presentation/presentation-code.Rmd`, lines 377-433.

 * **Customer Characteristics**
-    * These informed our insight that such characteristics are powerful indicators for RED TRUCK material
+    * These informed our insight that such characteristics are powerful indicators for RED TRUCK material.
-    * This content was largely referenced on slides #7-8, #29-30, and #36
+    * This content was largely referenced on slides #7-8, #29-30, and #36.
-    * You'll find source code for this in `/modeling/group-modeling.Rmd`, lines 380-852
+    * You'll find source code for this in `/modeling/group-modeling.Rmd`, lines 380-852.

 * **Neighboring Customers**
-    * Summary figures for the performance of the 5 most neighboring customers was found to be a helpful way to approximate local market conditions
+    * Summary figures for the performance of the 5 most neighboring customers was found to be a helpful way to approximate local market conditions.
-    * This content was largely referenced on slides #9-10 and #31
+    * This content was largely referenced on slides #9-10 and #31.
-    * You'll find source code for this in `/modeling/group-modeling.Rmd`, lines 856-1090
+    * You'll find source code for this in `/modeling/group-modeling.Rmd`, lines 856-1090.

 * **Segmentation Strategy**
-    * Our proposed strategy for segmenting customers
+    * Our proposed strategy for segmenting customers.
-    * This content was largely referenced on slides #12-14, and #32-34
+    * This content was largely referenced on slides #12-14, and #32-34.
-    * You'll find source code for deriving these segments in `/presentation/segmentation-strategy.Rmd`, lines 105-154
+    * You'll find source code for deriving these segments in `/presentation/segmentation-strategy.Rmd`, lines 105-154.
-    * You'll find source code for the insight of <1 yr customer tenure in `/presentation/presentation-code.Rmd`, lines 377-443
+    * You'll find source code for the insight of <1 yr customer tenure in `/presentation/presentation-code.Rmd`, lines 377-443.

 * **Segmentation Strategy**
-    * Our proposed strategy for segmenting customers
+    * Our proposed strategy for segmenting customers.
-    * This content was largely referenced on slides #12-14, #32-34, and #37
+    * This content was largely referenced on slides #12-14, #32-34, and #37.
-    * You'll find source code for deriving these segments in `/presentation/segmentation-strategy.Rmd`, lines 105-154
+    * You'll find source code for deriving these segments in `/presentation/segmentation-strategy.Rmd`, lines 105-154.

 * **Segmentation Results**
-    * Our segmentation strategy was summarized in a few measures
+    * Our segmentation strategy was summarized in a few measures.
-    * This content was largely referenced on slides #15-16
+    * This content was largely referenced on slides #15-16.
-    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 30-54
+    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 30-54.

 * **Distribution of Customers by Segment**
-    * Our segmentation strategy was visualized between measures of volume and efficiency
+    * Our segmentation strategy was visualized between measures of volume and efficiency.
-    * This content was seen in slide #15
+    * This content was seen in slide #15.
-    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 339-374
+    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 339-374.

 * **Future Opportunity**
-    * Our segmentation strategy better captures future opportunity than the incumbent strategy, measured through 2025 gallons + cases retained in RED TRUCK by each strategy while missed from the other
+    * Our segmentation strategy better captures future opportunity than the incumbent strategy, measured through 2025 gallons + cases retained in RED TRUCK by each strategy while missed from the other.
-    * This content was seen in slide #20
+    * This content was seen in slide #20.
-    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 122-142
+    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 122-142.

 * **RED TRUCK Program Efficiency**
-    * Our segmentation strategy captures most of the program efficiency seen in the incumbent strategy; this was measured through 2025 gallons + cases volume in RED TRUCK for every $100 of 2025 delivery costs
+    * Our segmentation strategy captures most of the program efficiency seen in the incumbent strategy; this was measured through 2025 gallons + cases volume in RED TRUCK for every $100 of 2025 delivery costs.
-    * This content was seen in slide #21
+    * This content was seen in slide #21.
-    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 284-306
+    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 284-306.

 * **Opportunity Cost**
-    * Our segmentation strategy outperforms the incumbent strategy by reducing opportunity cost of rerouting customers to WHITE TRUCK; measured through 2025 gallons + cases volume segmented to WHITE TRUCK
+    * Our segmentation strategy outperforms the incumbent strategy by reducing opportunity cost of rerouting customers to WHITE TRUCK; measured through 2025 gallons + cases volume segmented to WHITE TRUCK.
-    * This content was seen in slide #38
+    * This content was seen in slide #38.
-    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 145-161
+    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 145-161.

 * **Delivery Costs**
-    * Our segmentation strategy does well to recoup most the delivery costs seen from the incumbent strategy; measured through delivery of 2025 gallons + cases segmented to WHITE TRUCK
+    * Our segmentation strategy does well to recoup most the delivery costs seen from the incumbent strategy; measured through delivery of 2025 gallons + cases segmented to WHITE TRUCK.
-    * This content was seen in slide #39
+    * This content was seen in slide #39.
-    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 164-180
+    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 164-180.

 * **Labor Costs**
-    * Our segmentation strategy does well to recoup most the estimated cost of labor (sales & customer service) needed to support accounts prior to WHITE TRUCK segmentation
+    * Our segmentation strategy does well to recoup most the estimated cost of labor (sales & customer service) needed to support accounts prior to WHITE TRUCK segmentation.
-    * This content was seen in slide #40
+    * This content was seen in slide #40.
-    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 183-281
+    * You'll find source code for these values in `/presentation/presentation-code.Rmd`, lines 183-281.

 * **Labor Assumptions**
-    * An assumption for labor was necessary to derive an estimate for the above value
+    * An assumption for labor was necessary to derive an estimate for the above value.
-    * This content was seen in slide #42
+    * This content was seen in slide #42.
-    * You'll find source code for this logic in `/presentation/presentation-code.Rmd`, lines 183-281
+    * You'll find source code for this logic in `/presentation/presentation-code.Rmd`, lines 183-281.

 * **Delivery Costs**
-    * The above values rely on an assumption for 2025 volume
+    * The above values rely on an assumption for 2025 volume.
-    * This content was seen in slide #41
+    * This content was seen in slide #41.
-    * You'll find source code for this logic in `/presentation/presentation-code.Rmd`, lines 61-114
+    * You'll find source code for this logic in `/presentation/presentation-code.Rmd`, lines 61-114.

 ## Stipulation